An Alternative Explanation of the Subud Exercise in Psychological Terms

 simpler ones.
 But explanations needn’t be ‘true’ — merely satisfying.
 They may

-refer to entities and processes which are observable or unobservable,
+refer to entities and processes which are observable or unobservable, metaphorical

-point the questioner is satisfied.
+is satisfied.

-explanation of the latihan, and so have gradually developed my own — presented
+and so have gradually developed my own, presented here in case anybody else

-here in case anybody else might find it satisfying.
-I don’t claim it’s true,
+finds it satisfying.
+I don’t claim it’s true, just that it seems reasonable to

-just that it seems reasonable to me, so I’m open to considering other accounts.
+me, so I’m open to considering other approaches.
+It will be declared that this

-It will be declared that this or that explanation is ‘all in the mind’, ‘from
+or that account is ‘all in the mind’, ‘from the material level’, ‘limited to

-the material level’, ‘limited to the physical’, ‘rationalising away proof of
+the physical’, ‘rationalising away proof of the inner’, misguided, impious,

-the inner’, misguided, impious, arrogant, ungodly and so on.
-Such responses,
+arrogant, ungodly and so on.
+Such responses, though, emerge from alternative

-though, simply emerge from alternative mental frameworks created by differently
+mental frameworks simply created by differently contrived explanations of how

-contrived explanations of how the physical and spiritual facets of reality
+the physical and spiritual facets of reality exist together.

 An acquaintance recently summarised Pak Subuh’s